JLee794-Sandbox/ADO-Rest-Sandbox/README.md

 1. [Generate a DevOps PAT](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows#create-a-pat)
     1. TODO: Narrow down the exact permissions required to make these requests
     1. Current setup (working):

+        > // TODO: Narrow down exact permissions needed
+        >
-        // TODO: Narrow down exact permissions needed **_ !!!
-The permissions below are most likely more permissive than necessary.
-Use at your own risk !!! _**
+        >**!!!
+The permissions below are most likely more permissive than necessary and were leveraged for demo purposes only.
+Use at your own risk !!!**

         1. Agent Pools: Read & Manage
         1. Project and Team: Read, write, & manage
         1. Security: Manage
         1. Tokens: Read & manage
         1. User Profile
-1. Set the Azure DevOps PAT to the `$env:PAT` environment variable
+2. Set the Azure DevOps PAT to the `$env:PAT` environment variable

 ```pwsh
 # Set PAT as environment var
 $env:PAT = '<your devops pat>'
 ```

-1. Invoke the script with your project variables
+3. Invoke the script with your project variables
     Input Arguments:
     - `$Organization`: URI of your DevOps organization (e.g `https://dev.azure.com/my-ado-org`)
     - `$ProjectName`: Name of the new project to create, or an existing project to update the project roles on.